The Paul Bourke Awards for Early Career Research

 - Each of the four winners are presented with a testamur and medallion at the Academy’s Annual Dinner (typically November).

 The Nomination Form can be obtained from the Academy’s National Office or downloaded from the Academy’s website.
 The form is to be submitted and signed by two Fellows of the Academy and requires:

 - A citation of not more than 150 words setting out the case for the nominated scholar

 - Two referee reports (max 2 pages each) from scholars in the nominee’s field of study.
 (The referees need not be Fellows of the Academy).

 - A full CV for the nominee.

-Nominators should make their nominee/s aware of the date of the Annual Dinner to ensure they are available to receive their award should they be successful.
+Nominators should make their nominee/s aware of the date of the Academy’s Annual Dinner to ensure they are available to receive their award should they be successful.

 - Excellence in scholarship in the social sciences.